golang/tools/gopls/doc/analyzers.md

 ## **testinggoroutine**

-report calls to (*testing.T).Fatal from goroutines started by a test.
+report calls to (*testing.T).Fatal from goroutines started by a test

 Functions that abruptly terminate a test, such as the Fatal, Fatalf, FailNow, and Skip{,f,Now} methods of *testing.T, must be called from the test goroutine itself.